prasanna-28/steelhacks2024/README.md

 ## About the Project

-PantherNotes revolutionizes the way students engage with their study materials.
-By simply uploading your handwritten notes and specifying your course, the platform provides a suite of tools to enhance your learning journey:
+PantherNotes revolutionizes the way students at the University of Pittsburgh engage with their study materials.
+By simply uploading your handwritten notes and specifying your course, the platform provides a suite of AI powered tools to enhance your learning journey:

 1. **Elegant Notes Conversion**: Transforms your handwritten notes into a clean, professionally typeset PDF using LaTeX.